TyzjiNaphredBCO/DataStructureLearning/DataStructure/Queue/README.md

-- `src`: the folder to maintain sources
-- `lib`: the folder to maintain dependencies

-Meanwhile, the compiled output files will be generated in the `bin` folder by default.

-> If you want to customize the folder structure, open `.vscode/settings.json` and update the related settings there.

-## Dependency Management

-The `JAVA PROJECTS` view allows you to manage your dependencies.
-More details can be found [here](https://github.com/microsoft/vscode-java-dependency#manage-dependencies).

-Here’s a Java question that involves using a `Queue` and a `Map<String, Object>`.
-The problem tests understanding of queue operations and map manipulations.

----

 ##Question:

 You are tasked with implementing a `SupportTicketSystem` for a customer support center.
 This system will process incoming support tickets in a `Queue`.
 Each ticket is represented as a `Map<String, Object>`, which contains the following information: